ORS 442.464, 442.466, 442.993

 Note: 442.464 to 442.468 were enacted into law by the Legislative Assembly but were not added to or made a part of ORS chapter 442 or any series therein by legislative action.
 See Preface to Oregon Revised Statutes for further explanation.

 442.466 Health care data reporting by health insurers.
-(1) The Administrator of the Office for Oregon Health Policy and Research shall establish and maintain a program that requires reporting entities to report health care data for the following purposes:
+(1) The Oregon Health Authority shall establish and maintain a program that requires reporting entities to report health care data for the following purposes:

 (a) Determining the maximum capacity and distribution of existing resources allocated to health care.

 (b) Identifying the demands for health care.

 (c) Allowing health care policymakers to make informed choices.